Dhaaaf/dhaaaf/README.md

 - LinkedIn: https://www.linkedin.com/in/fahdahsan/
 - Wellfound / AngelList: https://angel.co/u/fahd-ahsan

-Thank you for visiting my profile!
-I am always looking for new opportunities to learn and grow as a developer, so please feel free to reach out to me with any questions or just to chat.
+Thanks for visiting my profile!
+I'm always looking for new opportunities to learn and grow as a developer, so please feel free to reach out to me with any questions or just to chat.